Time management methods: strategies for efficient work

 The Eisenhower Principle divides all tasks into four categories:

-This matrix helps you set priorities and focus on the truly relevant activities without losing track.
-Especially in an open space office or with activity-based working this method can help you stay focused despite many distractions.
+This matrix helps you set priorities and focus on the really relevant activities without losing track of things.
+Especially in a Open Space Office or at Activity-Based Working This method can help you stay focused despite many distractions.

-With the Pomodoro technique, you work in 25-minute blocks followed by five-minute breaks.
-After four such cycles, a longer break of 15 to 30 minutes follows.
-This method is particularly effective if you work from home and want to keep an eye on health in the home office, as it incorporates regular breaks.
+With the Pomodoro Technique, you work in 25-minute blocks followed by five-minute breaks.
+Four such cycles are followed by a longer break of 15 to 30 minutes.
+This method is particularly effective if you work from home and the Health in the home office want to keep an eye on, as she includes regular rest breaks.

-- Estimate length: How long do you expect each task to take?
+Estimate length: How long are the respective tasks expected to take?

-- Plan buffer times: How long can you realistically work on the tasks and how many breaks do you need?
-Allow sufficient time for unforeseen additional tasks.
+Plan buffer times: How long can you realistically work on tasks and how many breaks do you need?
+Plan enough time for unforeseen additional tasks.

-- Conduct a follow-up check: How well did the ALPEN method work recently and what improvements could you make?
+Carry out a follow-up check: How well did the ALPEN method work recently and what optimizations could you carry out?

 This structured approach is particularly suitable for daily planning and helps to develop realistic time estimates.